|Miss Immy Montana|

-There is life after death, I can tell you this for certain and while she still cherishes the memory of me and continues to shed unexpected tears along the way, she has taken some steps to bring a new canine love into her life.
+There is life after death, I can tell you this for certain and while she still cherishes the memory of me and continues to shed unexpected tears along the way, she has taken some steps to bring a new kind of love into her life.
 She will never know how much this particular dog needed her, but I do.

 One of the tasks I was given when I came across the Rainbow Bridge was to choose a dog so that I could be its Guardian Angel.
 It was my mission to bring the two of them together.
 Somehow.
 Someway.
 Someday.
 I didn't know how I would do it with Kate in Arizona and Immy in Montana, but I knew that with God's help, it would be done.